memgraph/docs/products/memgraph/upcoming/tutorials/replication.md

-## Replication
+## How to Set Up Replication on a Small Cluster (Enterprise)

-This article is a part of a series intended to showcase Memgraph's features and on realistic scenarios, and bring the user up to speed on developing with Memgraph.
+This article is a part of a series intended to showcase Memgraph's features, and bring the user up to speed on developing with Memgraph.

 We highly recommend checking out the other articles from this series which are listed in our [tutorial overview section](tutorials.md).